How might the epilepsy experience change as you get older?

 • Pregnancy and birth control

-If you are trying to get pregnant and have previously had epilepsy - or are still taking anti epilepsy drugs - it's important to speak to your doctor about your plans.
-It’s also important to know that some seizure medication can make birth control pills less effective.
+If you are trying to get pregnant and have epilepsy it's important to speak to your doctor about your plans.
+It’s important to know that some seizure medication can make birth control pills less effective or impact the health of your child.

-As your body gets ‘used to’ your AEDs, they might become less effective at controlling your seizures.
-If you notice you’re having more seizures, your doctor may recommend changing your medication or dosage.
+As your body gets ‘used to’ your ASMs, they might become less effective at controlling your seizures.
+Talk to your doctor about this risk.

 • Dating and relationships